- API fetch

 }

-Using forEach on Sets and Ranges
+Using forEach with Sets and Ranges

-method works with any Sequence
+works on any Sequence

-, including sets and ranges.
+, including sets and ranges:

 let set: Set = [10, 20, 30]